p5videoKit/IM-Screens-2025-03-ima/weeks/04_video.md

 - optional -

-  - build on the p5moExamples to create small screen + big screen experience
+  - build on the moSalon to create small screen + big screen experience

 - optional -